HackYourFuture-CPH/JavaScript/JavaScript3/Week9/homework.md

 Where the constructor should look like this: `constructor(x, y, r, startAngle, endAngle, fillColor)`

 The circle should have one method: `draw` that draws the circle to the canvas.
+That means that creating an instance of the circle class will not draw the circle.
+That first happens when we call the draw method.

 Test if the new class works by creating a circle and drawing it to the canvas.
+Try some different radiuses and fill colors.

 ### Now lets make art!
 Every half second create a new circle class and draw that to the canvas.

 The circle should have random `x`, `y`, `radius` and `color`.
+For giving the `circle` a random color what should we do??
+We should google off course!

 What if we wanted the canvas to have the same width and height of the screen?